 Find Another Place to Do Deadlifts

-Each of these alternatives will run its course once you max out on the weights available at Planet Fitness.
+Each of these exercises will run their course once you max out on the weights available at Planet Fitness.
 Or, you’ll realize just how much time you wasted when you eventually transition to real deadlifts.

 Neither of those is an ideal situation.

-Crunch Fitness is about the same price as — and sometimes even $0.05 cheaper than — Planet Fitness if cost is an issue.
-They also have multiple power racks (not Smith machines).
+Crunch Fitness is about the same price as — and sometimes even a few cents cheaper than Planet Fitness if cost is an issue.
+They also have multiple power racks (not smith machines) and deadlift platforms.

 Or, you can set up a home gym that’ll pay itself off in a few years.